 Ensure that join() is not used on a thread before it is started since this will throw an exception.

-Verify that the opportunity does not exist for any thread to join the current thread since this would result in a deadlock condition.

-Ensure that no thread is waiting on daemon threads to complete since these threads are always running.

 If data accesses need to be serialized, ensure that they are ordered correctly and reside in the same thread, or provide explicit synchronization among the threads or processes the accesses in different threads.

 Avoid using global variables and consider using the queue.Queue() or multiprocessing.Queue() functions to exchange data between threads or processes respectively.